zwimer/Memory-Management-Simulator/README.md

 cmake .. && make
 ```

+# Python

+Decided to implement a bit in python, not the main project.

 ## Usage
 This application takes two arguments.
 The first is the input file with the process information.
 And the second is for the virtual memory